All Episodes

 The hell with those things.

-You know, those things, so if people ride golf carts, if you if you get to the halfway house and you put some cookies or snacks in there, and then you get out of the cart to go puck, those damn things come steal your cookies out of the cart.
+You know, those things, so if people ride golf carts, if you get at the halfway house and you put some cookies or snacks in there, then you get out of the cart to go puck, those damn things come steal your cookies out of the cart.

 It's like an Alfred Hitchcock movie.